MoffKalast/vizanti/ReadMe.md

 #### <img src="wiki_assets/button.png" alt="" title="Button" width="30" height="30"/> Button

 A button with customizable text that displays the last message sent on a Bool topic and sends the inverse to toggle it when pressed.
+Also supports just sending messages to an Empty topic.
 Long press to open setup menu.

 ----